Choosing Your Path: 9 Public Health Concentrations

 9. Occupational Health

 Description: Industrial hygienists identify, measure, and assess workplace health hazards.
-They protect workers from exposure to dangerous substances such as toxic chemicals and air contaminants, as well as biological and physical hazards.
+They protect workers from exposure to dangerous substances, such as toxic chemicals and air contaminants, as well as biological and physical hazards.
 They perform worksite assessments to find potential dangers and recommend corrective actions if they discover hazards.

 Typical workplace environments: Common employers of occupational health specialists include local, state, and federal government agencies; industrial manufacturing facilities; and construction companies.